KULeuvenNeuromechanics/PredSim/README.md

 - support for parallel computing
 - formulation with opti

+### Installation instructions

+Clone this repo, including the opensim-AD submodule (clone with the `--recursive` flag, or run `git submodule update --init` later)

 ### Create all input for the simulations

 When using a new/adapted musclulosketal model, you have to execute three steps to create the surrogate models and equations needed for optimization.
 An example of these steps are shown in the matlab script **./ConvertOsimModel/Example_PrepareOptimimzation.m**